 Dialogue for a Culture of Peace in Colombia

-However, the legacy of violence and its deep cultural roots requires a deep and long-winded cultural transformation, in order to achieve a truly stable and lasting peace.
+However, the legacy of violence and its deep cultural roots requires a deep and holistic cultural transformation, in order to achieve a truly stable and lasting peace.

 This process faces many complex risks.
 Youth in marginalized regions are particularly threatened and vulnerable to several factors: possible dissidents of the guerrillas, criminal bands remnant of previous paramilitary groups, drug traffickers and illegal mining groups, among others.
 Poverty, inequality, unemployment and a severe lack of opportunities in these regions all contribute to deepening the problem.

 Colombian youth has been unenthusiastic for political participation.
 To achieve the needed change it is essential to learn from the experience of the past generations and from the country's historic past.

 La Paz Querida and GPPAC have launched a project on ' Intergenerational Dialogue for a Peace Culture in Colombia ,' * which aims to promote intergenerational dialogue on the building of a culture of peace in Colombia and to empower Colombian youth to participate in influencing policy on a national level.
 The searched impact is to the reconstruction of the social fabric in the most affected regions of Colombia.

 It is particularly important to empower young people, the new generations of Colombians who face the challenge of building a country without armed conflict and increasingly in peace.
 Colombian youth has been unenthusiastic for political participation.
 To achieve the needed change it is essential to learn from the experience of the past and from the country's historic past.
 A transparent and constructive dialogue shall take place: Intergenerational dialogue for a culture of peace in Colombia.